siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## Twistlock

 Twistlock provides container security.
 It is a rule-based access control policy system for Docker and Kubernetes  containers.
-The Twistlock plug-in imports the Twistlock data in UrbanCode Velocity metrics.
+The Twistlock plug-in imports the Twistlock data in DevOps Velocity metrics.

 ---